Google Mobile Services: Aptoide

-Abuse of Android Dominance
+Abuse of Android dominance

 In May 2019, Umar Javeed, Sukarma Thapar, Aaqib Javeed vs. Google LLC & Ors. the Competition Commission of India ordered an antitrust probe against Google for abusing its dominant position with Android to block market rivals.
 In Prima Facie opinion the commission held, Mandatory Pre-installation of entire Google Mobile Services (GMS) suite under Mobile application distribution agreements MADA amounts to imposition of unfair condition on the device manufacturers.

-EU Antitrust Ruling
+EU antitrust ruling

 On July 18, 2018, the European Commission fined Google €4.34 billion for breaching EU antitrust rules which resulted in a change of licensing policy for the GMS in the EU.
 A new paid licensing agreement for smartphones and tablets shipped into the EEA was created.

 The change is that the GMS is now decoupled from the base Android and will be offered under a separate paid licensing agreement.

 Privacy policy

 At the same time, Google faced problems with various European data protection agencies, most notably In the United Kingdom and France.
 The problem they faced was that they had a set of 60 rules merged into one, which allowed Google to "track users more closely".
 Google once again came out and stated that their new policies still abide by European Union laws.